USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

 -   Community Sensor Model (Lead: T. Hare)
 -   Complete ALE Integration (Leads: J. Laura, J. Maple, K. Berry)
 -   Lidar Support (B. Archinal)

+#### Activities in FY 21:
+- Community Sensor Model
+- PDS4 Support
+- ISIS Mission Support
+- Community Support (Participation in both the PlanetarySoftware and ISIS Technical Committee Organizations)
+- Remote SPICE

 #### Longer-term (5-year horizon):

--   PDS4 support may be needed in the near future (in-progress for CASSIS and Hayabusa 1), and a means to more easily generate PDS4 metadata and support files will be required.
+-   ~~PDS4 support may be needed in the near future (in-progress for CASSIS and Hayabusa 1), and a means to more easily generate PDS4 metadata and support files will be required.~~ (Executing in FY21.)
+- Work as members of the ISIS TC to determine mission needs with respect to software development and release practices.
+- Work as members of mission teams to develop rigurously tested sensor models that support many foundational aspects of mission success.
+- Work as members of the support community to address mission issues as they are reported to our software projects.
+- Continue to modularize our software with the goals of (1) improving our testing confidence and the confidence of mission teams in the efficacy of their pipelines and (2) making the process of pipeline development using components of our software portfolio more straight forward.

 ---